2018 summer fun for elementary, primary... and toddlers!

 The Primary Summer Camp is a unique Many Rivers program that provides children with art and nature-themed experiences based on Montessori principles.
 Choice, freedom and responsibility within a caring community characterize the summer program just as during the school year, but with art, science and nature works taking the place of most of the traditional Montessori works.
 There will also be ample outdoor time to take advantage of summer-only possibilities.

-Camp will run five days a week from June 19 through August 18 with no camp held on July 3 and 4.
+Camp will run five days a week from June 18 through August 17 with no camp held on July 4.
 The camp day will run from 8:30 through 3:30 with morning care available from 7:30–8:30 and aftercare from 3:30–5:30.
 Enrollment is limited to a maximum of 20 students, and is only open to enrolled Many Rivers students.
 Priority in enrollment will be given to campers who register by March 11 for the full nine weeks.

 - Priority enrollment will be given to campers who register for the full nine weeks.